Rahemur Rahman: Career

 In addition to his work in fashion, Rahman is also an accomplished artist, working in a variety of media including print, installation and sculpture.
 His art often explores themes of identity and cultural exchange, and has been exhibited in galleries around the world such as the Victoria & Albert Museum and Museum of the Home.

-'My Home, My Bari' is a community project led by Rahman.
-First exhibited in 2021 at the Kobi Nazrul Centre in the heart of Banglatown, London, 'My Home, My Bari' offered a glimpse into life of Bangladeshi community living around 1970's Brick Lane and showcased the work and legacy of the local business owners from the British-Bangladeshi community and artistic outcomes of the nine-month participatory project with young Bangladeshi artists.
-The project was first comissioned by Tower Hamlets Council to create a collaborative and singular installation marking the 50th anniversary of the Independence of Bangladesh.
+My Home, My Bari is a community project led by Rahman.
+First exhibited in 2021 at the Kobi Nazrul Centre in the heart of Banglatown, London, My Home, My Bari offered a glimpse into life of Bangladeshi community living around 1970's Brick Lane and showcased the work and legacy of the local business owners from the British-Bangladeshi community and artistic outcomes of the nine-month participatory project with young Bangladeshi artists.
+The project was first commissioned by Tower Hamlets Council to create a collaborative and singular installation marking the 50th anniversary of the Independence of Bangladesh.
 In an article written about the project by Tower Hamlets Council, Rahman said “The project also recognises the importance of events which took place in 1971 but takes a step back to re-examine the era and bring it closer to home through the multi-layered connections and cultural connotations of the safe and familiar space of ‘home’.”
-In 2022, the second iteration of 'My Home, My Bari' was comissioned by Museum of the Home, London (previously know as 'the Geffrye Museum'), and saw Rahman continue the narrative with seven young British-Bangladeshi Muslim artists.
+In 2022, the second iteration of My Home, My Bari was commissioned by Museum of the Home, London (previously known as the Geffrye Museum), and saw Rahman continue the narrative with seven young British-Bangladeshi Muslim artists.
 The second iteration aimed to document the un-told stories of the Bengali women in the young artist's lives.
-'Begum', a collaborative documentary-film told these stories.
+Begum, a collaborative documentary-film, told these stories.

 Advocacy

 As a member of the Bengali diaspora, Rahman is deeply committed to preserving and promoting his cultural heritage, and reimagining how queer creatives in the South Asian community are perceived.
 He is also an active member of the London art and fashion scenes, and is known for his collaborative spirit and dedication to mentoring emerging Muslim talents.

-In the 2022 Evening Standard article ‘Fashion cares more about billionaire bile than those on the breadline: Fashion academics react to Kanye West', Rahman stated “When we talk about the intersections of black identity within fashion, Kanye West will always be in that mix.
+In the 2022 Evening Standard article “Fashion cares more about billionaire bile than those on the breadline: Fashion academics react to Kanye West”, Rahman stated “When we talk about the intersections of black identity within fashion, Kanye West will always be in that mix.
 His viewpoint; whether it is satire, whether it is serious political alignment, has to be discussed from the viewpoint of allowing different perspectives of the black experience to be documented in history.
 However problematic it is.
 Now whether we engage with it or not, is for me, truly the question we should be asking.”